 2. Shoot During Quiet Times

 One of the main challenges of city photography is the very busy environments that you have to shoot in.
 Typically, the simpler the composition the more powerful it will be, but this can be difficult to achieve in crowded locations.

-Cities are full of interesting buildings and architecture that makes great backgrounds for street photography, but if it’s too crowded these backdrops become less prominent.
+Cities are full of interesting buildings and architecture that makes great backgrounds for urban street photography, but if it’s too crowded these backdrops become less prominent.

 The simple answer is to avoid the busiest times of the day.
 A less crowded scene allows you to place more emphasis on your main subject, which in turn creates a more compelling story in your photo.